huisam/spring-observability/README.md

 ## Test

-There is an test simulation file for http API.
+There is a test simulation file for http API.
 It is located on the [http folder](http).
 If you test from using http file, you can easy to make the trace data on tempo.

 ```http request